 Los Angeles’s Hammer Museum hung her 50 foot mural depicting banks – one of which was Wells Fargo a donor to the museum – that funded the Dakota Access Pipeline, which runs through the Standing Rock Sioux Reservation.

 Bowers’ new works were done on found cardboard and combined drawings of sycamore leaves with quotations from European eco-feminists.
 The purpose of these works was to describe the interweaving of the politics of feminism with the politics of ecological justice.

-Her works have been shown in the 2004 Whitney Biennial, the 2008 California Biennial, and in galleries in Germany, Greece, Tokyo, and the U.S. Her book art piece, “Labor Is Entitled to All It Creates,” will be shown June through October 2018 at the Getty Center.
+Her works have been shown in the 2004 Whitney Biennial, the 2008 California Biennial, and in galleries in Germany, Greece, Tokyo, and the United States.
+Her book art piece, “Labor Is Entitled to All It Creates,” was shown June through October 2018 at the Getty Center.